-[State supporting reasons and include references to citations of legal authorities where releva nt.]
+[State supporting reasons and include references to citations of legal authorities where relevant.]

-hat a re commenced or filed before 1 April 2022.
-2. [State the second ground (if any) for contesting the application, corresponding to the ground(s) as indicated in Part A] $^{\wedge}$ [Sto ate supporting reasons and include references to citations of legal authorities where rele evant.]
+2. [State the second ground (if any) for contesting the application, corresponding to the ground(s) as indicated in Part A][^]

+[State supporting reasons and include references to citations of legal authorities where relevant.]